hihipy/tabs-2-json/README.md

 The extension reads each page in a way that does not depend on the site being modern or well-built.

 1. **Content root.** It looks for a semantic [`<main>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/main), then [`<article>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/article), then an element with [`role="main"`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/main_role).
 If none exist, it scores content blocks by text length and link density to find the real content, and falls back to the [`<body>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/body) as a last resort.
 This keeps it working on older table-layout pages as well as current ones.
-2. **Text.** It reads [`innerText`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/innerText) from the chosen root, so visible block structure survives, then normalizes whitespace.
+2. **Text.** It reads [`innerText`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/innerText) from the chosen root, so visible block structure survives.
+It then peels a leading navigation or aside block when that block's text is an exact prefix of the body, which removes in-page menu bars without touching prose, and normalizes whitespace.
-3. **Structured data.** It parses every [JSON-LD](https://json-ld.org/) block on the page and passes it through untouched, whatever the [Schema.org](https://schema.org/) type.
+3. **Structured data.** It parses every [JSON-LD](https://json-ld.org/) block on the page, whatever the [Schema.org](https://schema.org/) type, and reduces any string value that carries HTML markup to its text.
+Some sites embed large HTML fragments inside JSON-LD strings; this keeps that markup out of the output while leaving ordinary values untouched.
 4. **Metadata.** It reads standard [meta tags](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/meta), the [canonical URL](https://developers.google.com/search/docs/crawling-indexing/consolidate-duplicate-urls), and the [document language](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/lang).

 The read runs through the [`chrome.scripting`](https://developer.chrome.com/docs/extensions/reference/api/scripting) API only on the tabs you select, and only when you trigger an export.